moveeleven-data/kardiaflow/notebooks_databricks/claims_providers/README.md

 Providers & Claims Ingestion

-This pipeline sets up and ingests two datasets into the Bronze layer of a Databricks Lakehouse: provider metadata (via Postgres) and synthetic health claims (via Avro files and Auto Loader).
-We use a single-node Postgres instance started by a cluster init script that runs in driver RAM.
-The embedded Postgres database persists across cluster termination.
+This pipeline ingests two datasets into the Bronze layer of a Databricks Lakehouse: provider metadata (via Postgres) and synthetic health claims (via Avro files and Auto Loader).
+A single-node Postgres instance is installed in driver RAM at cluster startup via an init script and configured using Databricks secrets.
+The database is fully ephemeral—if the cluster auto-terminates, the driver VM (and with it, all Postgres binaries, data, and tables) is wiped and reinitialized on the next start.

-The Postgres password is kept out of Git and notebooks, stored in DBFS in a plaintext file.
+The Postgres password is stored in a Databricks secret scope (kardia) and injected into the init script at runtime using an environment variable.

 Providers: JDBC Ingestion

+Before cluster creation:

+1. Run the following CLI commands once per workspace to set up secure secrets.

+databricks secrets create-scope --scope kardia databricks secrets put --scope kardia --key pg_pw
+# Enter demo123 when prompted (or any password)

-1. Start the cluster without any init script or environment variables.
+2. Start the cluster without any init script or environment variables.

-2. Run 99_bootstrap_raw_dirs_and_files.ipynb.
-This will create the raw input directory, verify that providers_10.csv is uploaded to /FileStore/tables/, and save the PostgreSQL password (demo123) to DBFS at /secrets/pg_pw.
+3. Run `99_bootstrap_raw_dirs_and_files.ipynb`.
+This creates the raw input directory and verifies that providers_10.csv and claims_10.avro are uploaded to /FileStore/tables/.
+It also copies the Avro file into the streaming watch folder.

-3. Edit the cluster settings to attach the start_postgres.sh init script and set the environment variable POSTGRES_PW=demo123, then restart the cluster.
-This installs and configures PostgreSQL inside the driver using the password.
+4. Edit the cluster settings.
+Attach the start_postgres.sh init script.
+Set the environment variable POSTGRES_PW={{secrets/kardia/pg_pw}}.

+5. Restart the cluster.
+This installs and starts PostgreSQL inside the driver and sets the postgres password using the resolved secret value.

-4. Run 00_seed_providers_postgres.ipynb to wait for PostgreSQL to come online, load providers_10.csv into Spark, and overwrite the providers table in Postgres.
+6. Run `00_seed_providers_postgres.ipynb`.
+Waits for PostgreSQL to come online, loads providers_10.csv into Spark, and writes to a providers table in the embedded Postgres database.
+Reads password via dbutils.secrets.get("kardia", "pg_pw").

-5. Run 01_bronze_jdbc_providers.ipynb to read the providers table via JDBC and write to kardia_bronze.bronze_providers.
+7. Run `01_bronze_jdbc_providers.ipynb`.
+Reads the providers table via JDBC and appends to kardia_bronze.bronze_providers.

 Claims: Streaming Ingestion

-1. Bootstrap: The same bootstrap notebook also copies the uploaded claims_10.avro file into the Auto Loader watch directory dbfs:/kardia/raw/claims/.
+1. Bootstrap: The same 99_bootstrap_raw_dirs_and_files.ipynb notebook copies the uploaded claims_10.avro file into the Auto Loader watch directory at dbfs:/kardia/raw/claims/.

-2. Bronze Ingest: The 01_bronze_stream_claims_autoloader.ipynb notebook defines the Avro schema in code, creates the target Delta table, and runs a one-shot Auto Loader streaming job using availableNow=true.
-The .option("mergeSchema", "true") setting allows schema evolution from initial data.
+2. Run 01_bronze_stream_claims_autoloader.ipynb.
+This defines the Avro schema in code, creates the target Delta table, and performs a one-shot Auto Loader ingest.